Private Snafu: Content

-Later in the war, however, Snafu's antics became more like those of fellow Warner character Bugs Bunny, a savvy hero facing the enemy head on.
 The cartoons were intended for an audience of soldiers (as part of the bi-weekly Army-Navy Screen Magazine newsreel), and so are quite risqué by 1940s standards, with minor cursing, bare-bottomed GIs, and plenty of scantily clad (and even semi-nude) women.
 The depictions of Japanese and Germans are hostile-comic, par for the course in wartime U.S.

 Fighting Tools, directed by Bob Clampett in 1943.

-The Snafu shorts are notable because they were produced during the Golden Age of Warner Bros. animation.
-Directors such as Chuck Jones, Friz Freleng, Bob Clampett, and Frank Tashlin worked on them, and their characteristic styles are in top form.
+The Snafu shorts were directed by noteworthy individuals such as Chuck Jones, Friz Freleng, Bob Clampett, and Frank Tashlin, with their characteristic styles are in top form.
 P. D. Eastman was a writer and storyboard artist for the Snafu shorts.
-Voice characterizations were provided by the celebrated Mel Blanc (Private Snafu's voice was similar to Blanc's Bugs Bunny characterization, and Bugs himself actually made cameos in the Snafu episodes Gas and Three Brothers).
+Voice characterizations were provided by Mel Blanc, who was under exclusive contract with Schlesinger at the time.
+Snafu's voice resembles Bugs Bunny, who made cameo appearances in the Snafu films Gas and Three Brothers.

 Toward the end of the war, other studios began producing Snafu shorts as well (the Army accused Schlesinger of padding his bills), though some of these were never filmed before the war ended.
-William Hanna and Joseph Barbera of MGM Cartoons notably planned to direct a Snafu short before production was cancelled prior to filming.
+One film, Private Snafu Presents Seaman Tarfu in the Navy, was produced by Hugh Harman Productions with Metro-Goldwyn-Mayer alumnus George Gordon directing; a second short actually produced at MGM, planned by William Hanna and Joseph Barbera was cancelled prior to filming.
 The Snafu films are also partly responsible for keeping the animation studios open during the war—by producing such training films, the studios were declared an essential industry.

 The character has since made a couple of brief cameos: the Animaniacs episode "Boot Camping" has a character looking very much like Private Snafu, and the Futurama episode "I Dated a Robot" shows Private Snafu on the building-mounted video screen for a few seconds in the opening credits.